fractalego/dispatcher/README.md

 ## Multihead Dispatcher
 The code above is the one used in the paper.
 After submission, a new model was found that performs better with multiple heads.
 This model can be found in this repo at [dispatcher/dispatcher_model_multihead.py](dispatcher/dispatcher_model_multihead.py).
-Please use this latest model if you plan for relevant multihead results.
+Please use this latest model if you plan for competitive multihead results.

 ## Run the code